changswap/changswap-document/get-started/connection-guide.md

 ### Chrome and Firefox

 1. Open Binance Chain Wallet and click on the network selector at the top.
 The default network will be Binance Chain.
-Choose **BNB Smart Chain** from the list.
+Choose **Bitkub Chain** from the list.

 ![](<../.gitbook/assets/image (88).png>)

-1. Visit the PancakeSwap website.
+1. Visit the ChangSwap website.
 In the top-right, click **Connect**.

 ![](<../.gitbook/assets/image (164) (3) (3) (1) (2) (1) (1).png>)